MinBZK/ai-validation/docs/Projects/TAD/Reporting-Standard/latest.md

 1. `models` (OPTIONAL, list[ModelCard]).
 A list of model cards (as defined below) or `!include`s of a yaml file containing a model card.
-This model card can for example be a model card described in the next section or a model card from HuggingFace.
+This model card can for example be a model card described in the next section or a model card from Hugging Face.
 There can be multiple model cards, meaning multiple models are used.

 #### 2. Assessments